sebastiansoja12/warehouse-web-app-v2/README.md

 Returns specific user with given username.

 Basically this project is used for GUI application as a backend server that communicates with database.
-If you want to find out more, check 'warehouse-web-app-fr' project.
+If you want to find out more, check [GUI project](https://gitlab.com/sebastiansoja/warehouse-web-app-fr).